ethanpasta/simple_shell/README.md

   * If no argument is given to `cd` the command will be interpreted like `cd $HOME`.

 ### Bugs
 Our custom-made shell is not perfect.
 It has some memory leaks.
+As well as the `setenv` and `unsetenv` wil not work as expected when compared to their C library versions.

 ### About
 All files were created and compiled on `Ubuntu 14.04.4 LTS` using `GCC 4.8.4`